 Money must be both private, as an exchange value, and public, as a representation of that value: despite privately owned, any monetary value must be social, by publicly representing itself.

-All monetary objects (like gold or a bank note) represent money.
-This money they represent is their own identity to the exchange value of any commodity: their social omniequivalence.
+All monetary objects (like gold or a banknote) represent money.
+This money they represent is their own identity to the exchange value of any other object: their social omniequivalence.

 That represented identity or social omniequivalence is the ultimate concept of money.
 Only with this concept we can fully understand commercial and central banking.
-Whether private, if commercial, or public, if central, banking is the modern form of debt monetization: the process by which money becomes an interest-paying debt,1 as which it must be a self-inflating debt principal for already being its own interest.
+Whether private, if commercial, or public, if central, banking is the modern form of debt monetization: the process by which money becomes an interest-paying debt, as which it must be a self-inflating debt principal for already being its own interest.
 Hence private and public banking being the causes of modern inflation, “booms” and “busts,” deflation, and monetary crises, the solution to which is metarepresented money.